koeqaife/hyprland-material-you/README.md

 - `hypryou` - The main package, should be installed before anything else
 - `hypryou-utils` - Replacement of `hypryou-qtutils`, uses gtk4 for hyprland dialogs instead of qt
 - `hypryou-greeter` - Configs for greetd, so it's replacement of SDDM or anything like that.
-With Material You theme.
+With Material 3 theme.

 ## How to install (Arch)